Best VIC solar feed-in tariff rates 2026

 The solar feed-in tariff is a payment made to solar system owners from their chosen electricity supplier in exchange for excess solar energy that is produced and exported back to the grid.
 The vector image shows an outline of the state of VIC with a dollar symbol above it.
 Adjacent text reads 'VIC feed-in tariffs'.

-For homes or businesses already equipped with solar, as well as those in the market in 2024, understanding the latest solar feed-in tariff rates in VIC is a key metric when calculating solar payback periods, weighing up solar system options, and choosing the best energy play for your property.
+For homes or businesses already equipped with solar, as well as those considering a new system, understanding the latest solar feed-in tariff rates in VIC is important.
+Feed-in tariffs are a key metric when calculating solar payback periods, weighing up solar system options, and choosing the best energy play for your property.

 Table of contents